-- 3.8 The emerging Local Plan8 will reflect the strategic context set out in the PfE Joint Plan and will include more locally-specific planning policies to address issues that are relevant to Bury. - 3.9 Local Plan policies and site allocations will establish where future development will be encouraged and areas where it will be resisted.
-The Plan is being produced alongside but separate to the preparation of PfE and will also be subject to its own independent examination following the PfE examination.
+- 3.6 The emerging Local Plan10 will reflect the strategic context set out in the PfE Joint Plan and will include more locally specific planning policies to address issues that are relevant to Bury. - 3.7 Local Plan policies and site allocations will establish where future development will be encouraged and areas where it will be resisted.
+The Local Plan will be subject to its own independent examination.